2017 Sydney Swans season

 The 2017 AFL season was the 121st season in the Australian Football League contested by the Sydney Swans.
 The team's reserve side also participated in the 2017 NEAFL season.
+Sydney made the finals after losing their first six matches, the only team to do so under the AFL final eight system.

 Squad for 2017

 Statistics are correct as of end of 2016 season.

 Flags represent the state of origin, i.e. the state in which the player played his under 18 football.